Attention Deficit Hyperactivity Disorder (ADHD) in Toddlers

-If your toddler is behaving out of control, wacky, or plain mysterious, like throwing pans from the balcony or showing sudden temper tantrums, he may be having ADHD.
+If your child is behaving out of control, wacky, or plain mysterious, like throwing pans from the balcony or showing sudden temper tantrums, he may be having ADHD.
 ADHD is diagnosed as a clinical condition by therapists, and you can get acquainted with it by reading this article and consulting a therapist.
-Here’s everything you need to know about toddlers with ADHD.
+Here’s everything you need to know about children with ADHD.

 What is ADHD?

 Does your child keep moving his legs, biting his fingernails, or fiddling with his arms whenever you ask him to sit quietly?
-Maybe your child goes from doodling on the walls to making a mess of household items in a second or two.
+Maybe your child goes from doodling on the walls to make a mess of household items in a second or two.
 Whatever the case, hyperactivity translates to restlessness and fidgetiness, being in a state of constant motion without pausing or taking breaks.
 Shifting across different corners of the room and trying to do multiple things at the same time are also obvious signs.
-If your child has boundless energy compared to other toddlers his/her age and can’t seem to stop moving around for even a minute where every single activity is concerned – that could mean ADHD.
+If your child has boundless energy compared to other children his/her age – that could mean ADHD.

-Impulsiveness in toddlers is basically showcased as a lack of self-control or discipline.
-Children who exhibit behaviour akin to being unable to control their own emotions, not matching what they say and do, being short-tempered, and throwing sudden temper tantrums when they don’t get their way.
+Impulsiveness in children is basically showcased as a lack of self-control or discipline.
+Children who exhibit behavior akin to being unable to control their own emotions, not matching what they say and do, being short-tempered, and throwing sudden temper tantrums when they don’t get their way.
 They also go through mood swings and become extremely emotional.
-Older toddlers may even invade others’ personal space, interfere with ongoing conversations and carry out actions without stopping to think about their consequences and also speaking without permission.
+Older children may even invade others’ personal space, interfere with ongoing conversations and carry out actions without stopping to think about their consequences and also speaking without permission.

 4. Positive Symptoms